Louisiana State Bar Association Plan Of Legal Specialization

 The Louisiana Supreme Court established the Louisiana Board of Legal Specialization (“LBLS”) in 1993 to assist consumers in finding a lawyer who has demonstrated ability and experience in specialized fields of law.
 The Louisiana Supreme Court included the specialty of Employment and Labor Law in the original Plan of Legal Specialization.
 In September 2014, the Louisiana Supreme Court approved the separation of Employment Law and Labor Law into two specializations.
 The LSBA House of Delegates (“HOD”) and Board of Governors (“BOG”) had approved the two separate specializations at their meeting in June 2014 without any opposition.
 The LBLS held a public hearing on April 13, 2016 on the proposed Labor Law Standards and Employment Law Standards.
 The standards for both specializations were revised to reflect concerns raised at the public hearing.

-On January 21, 2017, the LSBA House of Delegates approved two LBLS Resolutions adopting standards for both Employment Law and Labor Law.
+On January 21, 2017, the LSBA House of Delegates approved two LBLS Resolutions adopting standards for both Employment Law and Labor Law (Employment and Labor).
 No one in the House of Delegates spoke against either Resolution.
 The LSBA Board of Governors ratified the action of the House of Delegates.

 The 2018 Resolutions instruct LBLS to conduct further study into whether a majority of the affected practitioners support the Standards “in light of prior survey data demonstrating greater opposition than support” and “whether concerns over discriminatory effects and unfair competitive advantages can be adequately addressed.”

 In compliance with the 2018 Resolutions, the Louisiana Board of Legal Specialization voted to hold public meetings to obtain comments from the Bar regarding the Standards governing specialization in Employment Law and Labor Law.